 - Payroll, tax, and human resources documents

 While almost any business can benefit from digital storage, it is very common in industries including:

 - Retail, e-commerce

 - Mortgage and lending institutions

 - Universities and schools

-These companies often handle large volumes of documents and data every day, and that information, if compromised, can put the business at risk.
-An online business, for example, will lose customers if buyer credit card information is compromised or if purchases are not properly recorded.
-A medical practice will run into legal issues if patient data is lost or unlawfully accessed.
+These types of companies often handle large volumes of documents and data every day that needs to be maintained securely.
+For example, an online business would lose customers if buyer’s credit card information wasn’t handled securely or compromised.
+A medical practice would run into legal issues if patient data was lost or unlawfully accessed.